Sean Botkin: Education

 He attended the University of Washington, where he took piano lessons from Neal O’Doan.
 Under his guidance he played for both the Seattle Symphony and Spokane Symphony and participated with the Seattle Philharmonic Orchestra.
 From 1987 to 1988, he studied at the Aspen Music Festival and Aspen Music School where his teachers were Aube Tzerko and John Perry.
 From 1985 to 1986, he was a Tape Audition Winner.

 From 1989 to 1995, Botkin studied with Martin Canin at the Bowdoin College.
 In 1996, he enrolled at the University of Washington, where he was taught by Craig Sheppard.
-He then moved onto Stanford University, where he studied under Adolph Baller and graduated with a Bachelor of Arts degree.
+He then moved on to Stanford University, where he studied under Adolph Baller and graduated with a Bachelor of Arts degree.
 Prior to graduating, Botkin performed with the Stanford Symphony Orchestra, Palo Alto Chamber Orchestra and Palo Alto Philharmonic Orchestra, where he made a recording of the Johann Sebastian Bach's D minor concerto.

 He also attended and then graduated from Juilliard School with a master of music degree, where he studied again under Martin Canin and joined the Professional Studies program.
 While a student at Juilliard, he received a Gina Bachauer Scholarship and was a performer of the Piano Concerto No. 2 at Alice Tully Hall under a conduction of Carl St. Clair.
 He also earned an Artist Diploma from the South Bend Indiana University, and then began teaching at the Alexander Toradze's Piano Studio.